Associate Professor, Honors Program Director

 - “Rhetoric of Cruelty.”
 Panel moderator and co-organizer.
 South Atlantic Modern Language Association.
 Virginia Tech.
 November 2004.

 - “Miscegenation and Borders in John Sayles’s Lone Star.”
 The Society for the Study of Popular Culture in the South.
 New Orleans, LA.
 September 2004.

 - “Translating Melville’s Whale.”
 University of Virginia Graduate Conference.
 March 2004.

 - “Mumbo & Monotheism: Ishmael Reed and Sigmund Freud.”
 American Studies Roundtable.
 University of Virginia Graduate Conference.
 March 2003.

-Dr. Wesley King specializes in American literature, African American literature, and Film.
+Dr. Wesley King is the director of the Honors Program at Flagler College.
+He specializes in American literature, African American literature, and Film.
 He received his Ph.D. from the University of Virginia.
 His work in critical race studies and 19th-Century American Literature has appeared in The Emily Dickinson Journal.
-Additionally, he is a co-editor and contributor to Huston as Adaptor, which is under contract with SUNY Press.
+Additionally, he is a co-editor and contributor to John Huston as Adaptor, which was published by SUNY press in 2017.